 Sometimes, school principals offer student teachers, during their WIL programme, a temporary or even permanent teaching position, especially if the student teacher teaches a scarce-skills subject or if the student teacher performs exceptionally well.
 Many student teachers accept these offers and, as a consequence, do not complete the remaining modules and ultimately do not complete the course.
 It is only at a later stage when these students realise the necessity of their teaching qualification that they decide to complete their studies.
 Usually, the programme curriculum changes in the interim, which results in serious challenges to complete an unfinished qualification.
 Such interruptions of incomplete studies should not be allowed, and school principals should fulfil their role as mentors and caretakers of student teachers at their schools.
-Students in such cases lose the effect of their studies.
+Students in such cases lose the effect of their study momentum and often perform poorly when resuming their studies.

-Mentoring in work-integrated learning
+■ Mentoring in work-integrated learning